bmorcelli/ESP-Web2SD-Mgr/README.md

 After burned, navigation will use only one button, configured in platformio.ini

+# Configuring my Wifi
-To configure it to connect into your netwprk, after the first boot, it will create  file called: ESPWeb2SD.txt Change the first line string "SSID_of_my_network" with your SSID Network and "Password_of_my_network" with your SSID  network
+To configure it to connect into your network, after the first boot, it will create  file called: ESPWeb2SD.txt
+* You can edit this file using your computer or
+* Launch the server as an Access Point and click "Configure my WiFi" and set SSI and Pwd.
+After that, you just need to restart your ESP32.

+Change the first line string "SSID_of_my_network" with your SSID Network and "Password_of_my_network" with your SSID  network